ognicfa/www-nicfa-ca/README.md

 # Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

-## Environment Variables
+### Environment Variables

 You need to set `REACT_APP_BACKEND_URL` with the URL of the corresponding backend service.